 Suetonius was a Roman historian and annalist of the Imperial House.
 In his biography of Nero, Suetonius mentions the persecution of Christians by indirectly referring to the resurrection: “Punishment was inflicted on the Christians, a class of men given to a new and mischievous superstition [the resurrection].”

-Wilbur M. Smith in Therefore Stand: “The original accounts of Buddha never ascribe to him any such thing as a resurrection; in fact, in the earliest accounts of his death, namely, the Mahaparinibbana Sutta, we read that when Buddha died it was ‘with that utter passing away in which nothing whatever remains behind.”
-60/385
+Wilbur M. Smith, in Therefore Stand, states, “The original accounts of Buddha never ascribe to him any such thing as a resurrection; in fact, in the earliest accounts of his death, namely, the Mahaparinibbana Sutta, we read that when Buddha died it was ‘with that utter passing away in which nothing whatever remains behind.”

-Professor Childers says, ‘There is no trace in the Pali scriptures or commentaries (or so far as I know in any Pali book) Sakya Muni having existed after his death or appearing to his disciples.’
-Mohammed died June 8, 632 A.D., at the age of sixty-one, at ….Medina…., where his tomb is annually visited by thousands of devout Mohammedans.
+Professor Childers says, “There is no trace in the Pali scriptures or commentaries (or so far as I know in any Pali book) Sakya Muni having existed after his death or appearing to his disciples.
+Mohammed died June 8th, 632 A.D., at the age of sixty-one, at Medina, where his tomb is annually visited by thousands of devout Mohammedans [Islams].
 All the millions and millions of Jews, Buddhists, and Mohammedans agree that their founders have never come up out of the dust of the earth in resurrection.”
-60/385

-Theodosus Harnock says: “Where you stand with regard to the fact of the Resurrection is in my eyes no longer Christian theology.
-To me Christianity stands or falls with the Resurrection.”
+Theodosus Harnock exclaims: “Where you stand with regard to the fact of the Resurrection is in my eyes no longer Christian theology.
+To me, Christianity stands or falls with the Resurrection.”

-Professor William Milligan states: “While speaking of the positive evidence for the Resurrection of our Lord, it may be further urged that the fact, if true, harmonizes all the other facts of His history.”
-43/71.
+Professor William Milligan advises: “While speaking of the positive evidence for the Resurrection of our Lord, it may be further urged that the fact, if true, harmonizes all the other facts of His history.”

 Many impartial students who have approached the resurrection of Christ with a judicial spirit have been compelled by the weight of the evidence to belief in the resurrection as a fact of history.
-An example may be seen from a letter written by Sir Edard Clarke, K.C.
-To the Rev. E. L. Macassey:
+An example may be seen from a letter written by Sir Edward Clarke, K.C., to Reverend E. L. Macassey:

-Professor Bernard Ramm comments: “In both ecclesiastical history and creedal history the resurrection is affirmed from the earliest times.
-It is mentioned in Clement of Rome, Epistle to the Corinthians (95 A.D), the earliest document of church history and so continuously throughout all the patristic period.
+Professor Bernard Ramm also comments, “In both ecclesiastical history and creedal history the resurrection is affirmed from the earliest times.
+It is mentioned in Clement of Rome, Epistle to the Corinthians (95 A.D.), the earliest document of church history and so continuously throughout all the patristic period.
 It appears in all forms of the Apostles’ Creed and is never debated.”

 Every year Christians celebrate the resurrection of Jesus at Easter.
-Many people believe in the historical fact of Jesus’ resurrection but have not become Christians by placing their personal faith in him.
+Many people believe in the historical fact of Jesus’ resurrection but have not become Christians by placing their personal faith in Him.
 Jesus promised that He would not only rise from death to prove beyond any shadow of a doubt that He is God, but also that He would judge everyone who has ever lived and determine their faith (John 5:16-30).
-His first promise came true when He rose from death, and his second promise will come true either upon our death or upon His return.
-The opportunity in this life is to repent, and turn from sin only extends in this life.
+His first promise came true when He rose from death, and His second promise will come true either upon our death or upon His return.
+The opportunity in this life is to repent and turn from sin only extends in this life.
 There are no second chances after death to repent.
-Jesus is more than just a good man, teacher, prophet, and priest; He is the Son of God who died for the sin and sinners, was buried, and rose again.
+Jesus is more than just a good man, teacher, prophet, and priest; He is the Son of God, who died for sinners, was buried, and rose again.
 Forgiveness and eternal life are made possible only through Jesus’ own death and resurrection for humanity.

 Do you have assurance that your sins are forgiven?
 Do you know where you are going when you die?
-The only One who can offer you forgiveness from your sin and empower you to live a new life is the Resurrected Christ who died, buried and rose again.
-Romans 11:36, “For from him and through him and to him are all things.
+The only One who can offer you forgiveness from your sin and empower you to live a new life is the Resurrected Christ.
+Let us be reminded of Romans 11:36, which exalts, “For from him and through him and to him are all things.
 To him be glory forever.
 Amen.”

 Flavius Josephus, “Jewish Antiquities,” In The New Complete Works o Josephus, trans.
 William Whiston (Grand Rapids, MI: Kregel, 1999), 18.63-64).